disco-lang/disco/README.md

   [instructions here](https://www.haskell.org/ghcup/install/) for a PowerShell command to run.
 - Now run `cabal install disco` at a command prompt.
+- If it works, you should be able to now type `disco` at a command prompt, which should display a message like this:

+    ```
+    Welcome to Disco!

+    A language for programming discrete mathematics.

+    Disco>
+    ```

 If you encounter any difficulties, please let me know --- either come talk to me or [open a GitHub